zl3311/BItools/README.md

-# A collection of Business Intelligence tools I learned
+# My learning progress of some Business Intelligence tools

 ## SQL
-leetcode and linkedin screenshot
+SQL is like a hard requirement for many DS jobs, so it would be useful to be familiar with it ASAP.

+I started with watching some online tutorial videos (Yes, the one with [Mosh](https://youtu.be/7S_tz1z_5bA) :slightly_smiling_face:).

 ## A/B testing
 screenshot